 At 1st level, the bard receives the Limit Breaks (Siren’s Song and Soul Voice).

-Siren’s Song (Su): This Limit Break causes the bard to enhance his songs beyond normal.
-For a duration of 1 round +1 round per four bard levels after 1st, every numeric variable of 1 song is increased by 1 + 1 per four bard levels after 1st.
+Siren’s Song (Su): This Limit Break causes the bard’s music to pierce almost any barrier.
+For a duration of 1 round + 1 round per four bard levels after 1st, any effect that would block or warp sounds such as deafened or silenced, and effects such as distort speech, is ignored for songs and bardic performance.
 This limit break requires only a swift action.

 A bard performs songs from his songbook, in which are drawn from the bard song list.
 Unlike mages, bards keep a written account of his songs in his songbook.
 A bard begins play with 3 1st level bard songs of his choice.
 The bard also selects a number of additional 1st-level songs equal to his Charisma modifier to add to his songbook.
 Each time a character attains a new bard level, he gains two songs of his choice to add to his songbook.
 The two free songs must be of song levels he can perform.
 But like mages, the bard can also purchase songs for his songbook.